NoLtour/Uni-notes/Mathematics for Engineering and the Environment/Year 2/3 Fourier transform/heaviside function.md

 >> $H(x)=$ [[heaviside function]]
 >> $x=$ independent variable

-Of course it is then also possible to toggle functions on/off over a given range by multiplying by ther
+Of course it is then also possible to toggle functions on/off over a given range by multiplying by these [[heaviside function]]s.